3ashryy2/MemoryAllocation-/README.md

 # MemoryAllocation-
-Memory Allocation using best fit, worst fit and first fit algorithms in java
+Memory Allocation simulator using best fit, worst fit and first fit algorithms in java